-This measure reports on causes of death.
+This measure reports on the main causes of death.
 Death rates are a useful measure of the overall health status of a population, or to measure improvements over time.
-The gap between the Indigenous and non-Indigenous populations for particular causes of death provides an indication of the prevention, prevalence and management of particular diseases for Indigenous Australians.
-This provides a useful indication of the diseases that have a greater impact on Indigenous Australians (AHMAC 2017).
+The gap between the Indigenous and non-Indigenous populations for particular causes of death provides an indication of the prevention, prevalence and management of particular diseases, helping to determine the diseases that have most affect Indigenous Australians (AHMAC 2017).